What Design Thinking Can Bring to Employee Experience Programs

 Hearing What Your Employees Think Can Be Scary

 A big fear for companies new to design thinking and employee experience programs is learning what their employees really think.
 The same problem exists with the implementation of Voice of Customer (VoC) programs — you may not like what you hear.
 Behal said it’s about risk aversion, and said, “in especially risk averse cultures, people are fearful of talking to their customers.
 They're just scared that ‘what if what we learn is that we can't actually do anything about.’
 There's a fear, like what if it's bad?
 Which in my mind is like — that's gold.
-If you hear bad stuff like that, you waste your opportunity to redesign something.
+If you don't hear bad stuff like that, you waste your opportunity to redesign something.
 It's like that shift for looking at it as, this is an opportunity to make changes.
 With employee experience, it can be hard.
 But that is such a risky way of doing business.”

 The way she looks at it, design thinking is the less risky way of conducting an employee experience project.
 She feels that “design thinking is a true way to make solution development less risky.
 The traditional way of doing things is so high risk, even though it gives people the feeling that because we're keeping it internal, it feels low risk.”
 She said that as a consultant, she has found that “a lot of people, frankly, are scared to talk to their customers.”